-Carlie is a junior at La Salle.
-She is a member of La Salle student-council and spirit club.
-Outside of school, she loves to spend time with her friends,...
+Carlie is a senior at La Salle.
+She is the Vice President on Executive Council and a member of the National Honor Society.
+Outside of school, she loves...

 La Salle Makes Plans for the Saalfeld Athletic Center, a Major Campus Upgrade